United States men's national basketball team: 2017–present

-After 2023's fourth-place result at the FIBA World Cup, Hill and Kerr set out to convince more experienced players to play in the 2024 Summer Olympics.
+After 2023's fourth-place result at the FIBA World Cup, Grant Hill and Steve Kerr set out to convince more experienced players to play in the 2024 Summer Olympics.
 This included Lebron James, who had missed the last two Olympics; Stephen Curry, who had never played in the Olympics; and Kevin Durant.
 Returning Olympians would be Bam Adebayo, Jrue Holiday, Anthony Davis, and Jayson Tatum, while returning FIBA players included Anthony Edwards and Tyrese Haliburton.
-The team, dubbed "The Avengers" by the media, would be the oldest U.S. men's basketball team, averaging 30 years and 9 months.
+The team, dubbed "The LeVengers" by the media, would be the oldest U.S. men's basketball team, averaging 30 years and 9 months.
 Although six-time all-star Kawhi Leonard was initially drafted onto the roster, he was replaced by Derrick White due to injury.
-Team USA would play five exhibition games before the Olympics; although they convincingly beat Canada and Serbia, they were forced into a close game by Australia, who nearly overcame a 25-point deficit, and were at risk of losing to both South Sudan and Germany.
+Team USA would play five exhibition games before the Olympics; although they convincingly beat Canada and Serbia, they were forced into a close game by Australia, who nearly overcame a 25-point deficit, and were at risk of losing to both South Sudan and world champions Germany.
 Durant would not play all five exhibition games due to a strained calf.
 During preliminary rounds of Olympic play, Team USA would go undefeated against Serbia, South Sudan, and Puerto Rico, earning the No. 1 seed entering the quarter-finals.
-Once in the quarterfinals, the U.S. would convincingly defeat Brazil 122–87, with Booker leading the Americans with a team-high 18 points, before moving onto a second rematch vs Serbia in the semifinals.
+Once in the quarterfinals, the U.S. convincingly defeated Brazil 122–87, with Booker leading the Americans with a team-high 18 points, before moving onto a second rematch vs Serbia in the semifinals.
 Here, Team USA won 95–91 after overcoming a 17-point deficit, with Curry scoring 36 points.
-In the final, the Americans faced France for the second straight Olympics, with Curry scoring 24 points to lead the team to a 98–87 win.
+In the final, the Americans faced hosts France for the second straight Olympics, with Curry scoring 24 points to lead the team to a 98–87 win.
 This win was Team USA's fifth consecutive Olympic gold medal in men's basketball.